Skip to main content

-Why are people turning to alcohol?
+Why have people turned to alcohol?

 We're not used to having few distractions in our daily routine, and we may find it hard being idle at home.